 I've been drawing since I was four years old and haven't stopped creating since.
 I've never had any doubts about what kind of career I would have, I just had no idea where it would take me.
-I've been lucky enough to participate in projects ranging from local and national television, live theatre, internet radio broadcasting, podcasting, and motion pictures.
+I've been lucky enough to participate in projects ranging from local and national television, live theatre, politics, internet radio, podcasting, and motion pictures.
 In short, I love commercial art and entertainment.

 My first job, during high school, really helped to define my interests and fostered a love for the entertainment business.
 I worked in a movie theatre and I was eventually promoted to projectionist and developed a love for presenting entertainment to other people.
 I got my first taste of graphic design while putting up the new movie posters every week.
 I marveled at the design of the great ones, and this eventually led me to major in graphic design in college.